 Fast forward to our wedding—my skin was better but not clear.
 I remember the makeup artist covering up two large, tender spots on my cheek and jaw line in the bridal suite.
 I tried not to think about it because it’s your wedding day and it’s supposed to be one of the best days of your life (it was) and there’s nothing you can do about it at that point.
 But I was disappointed.
 For all the joy and celebration and love and excitement I felt, there was also a little ripple of self-consciousness.
 Don’t get me wrong.
 Marrying David was one of the best days of my life!
 I only share this as an example of how skin can affect your confidence and your willingness to get out there and be yourself.

-We moved back to North Carolina about a year later, and in wanting to keep up with my professional treatments, I found Azura Skin Care on Instagram.
-Their aesthetician (Hope) recommended a set of medical-grade, anti-acne products and an anti-acne facial with extractions followed by a series of three microneedling treatments.
+We moved back to North Carolina about a year later, and in wanting to keep up with my professional treatments, I found a dermatologist like this Dermatologist in Queens, NY.
+Their aesthetician recommended a set of medical-grade, anti-acne products and an anti-acne facial and treatment like AviClear in El Paso, TX with extractions followed by a series of three RF microneedling treatments combined with dermaplaning in Bay City, MI.
 I am 1,000% sure that this was the turning point on my road to acne-free skin.

 The results weren’t instant, but they were consistent.
 I compare it to a fitness plan; I noticed small improvements week after week.
 I didn’t just wake up one morning without acne.
 Over time, the acne breakouts became less frequent, then less painful, and then only around my cycle.
 After months on a consistent routine of products and treatments, the breakouts and bumps were gone.